Nata25/edu-online/README.md

 ## Tech details:

+- no design template was provided; the page was made from scratch.

 - HTML5 semantic tags for definitions and quotes.

 - Bootstrap grid layout and styles.
 The page is fully responsive (HD, tablets, mobile screens) with only one @media query to manage logos of different width.